pkic/pkic.org/content/blog/2015/2015-02-20-lenovo-enables-man-in-the-middle-attacks-via-superfish-adware.md

 ---
-title: Lenovo Enables Man-in-the-Middle Attacks Via Superfish Adware
-authors: [Doug Beattie]
+authors:
+- Doug Beattie
-date: 2015-02-20T22:27:36+00:00
+date: "2015-02-20T22:27:36+00:00"
 dsq_thread_id:
 - 3534027017
 - General
+keywords:
+- malware
+- firefox
+- mixed content
+- ssl
+- code signing
+- https
+- vulnerability
+- microsoft
+- attack
+- mitm
+tags:
+- Malware
+- Firefox
+- Mixed Content
+- SSL/TLS
+- Code Signing
+- Vulnerability
+- Microsoft
+- Attack
+- MITM
+title: Lenovo Enables Man-in-the-Middle Attacks Via Superfish Adware

 ---
-Lenovo is [selling computers][1] that contain the Superfish application which &#8220;supplements&#8221; the user&#8217;s SSL sessions to enable their adware application to deliver content transparently; however, due to poor security design this leaves users vulnerable to man-in-the-middle attacks.
+Lenovo is [selling computers][1] that contain the Superfish application which “supplements” the user’s SSL sessions to enable their adware application to deliver content transparently; however, due to poor security design this leaves users vulnerable to man-in-the-middle attacks.

 ## How it was supposed to work

-Superfish uses the program &#8220;Visual Discovery&#8221; to process images in browser content and then displays ads for similar goods and services.
+Superfish uses the program “Visual Discovery” to process images in browser content and then displays ads for similar goods and services.
 This sounds like any other adware application, but in order to maintain SSL sessions and not alert users with security warnings, Superfish is serving up these images over https.
 They were able to do this by creating SSL certificates on the fly that imitate the certificates on the “real” websites they have intercepted and using them in a local SSL proxy to deliver content from the Visual Discovery server over the same apparent domain, without clearly revealing what they have done.
 This is a classic “man in the middle” or MITM process.

 ## How typical MITM attacks work